-I took another deep breath, promised myself I could and would do this, and started the class.
+But I had to bite the bullet and get through it, no matter what, so I took another deep breath, promised myself I could and would do this, and started the class.

 “As I’m sure you probably all gathered by now,” I said.
 “I’m Chris Reuben, and this is Algebra 101.
 If you’re in the wrong class, or you don’t have TiVo to record the next few months worth of Grey’s Anatomy, there’s the door.”
 I gestured toward it, and the class responded with a reassuring ripple of laughter.